kirthika-subramaniam/feed/README.md

 3.)
 DONE: New swiper control and text that scrolls in player.  - Shreyas

 4.)
-TO DO: Show the progress bar for the feed images.
+DONE: Show the progress bar for the feed images.
 Update the progress bar to include multiple clickable sections when there are sequences of images.
-We could tap Matt B. who worked with the progress bar previously.
+We could tap Matt B. who worked with the progress bar previously. - Shreyas

 5.)
 IN PROGRESS: Membersense development and implementation using Discord API - Yunbo